-A reflection on the vegan diploma
+Reflection on the vegan diploma

 Now it is time to reflect on those two weeks, from where I am a year on.
 Whilst we were there, we were told to fill out a letter to ourselves that would be sent in half a year’s time.
-In this letter we had to answer a series of questions about where we thought we would be/would want to be in 6 months.
+In this letter, we had to answer a series of questions about where we thought we would be/would want to be in 6 months.

 On receiving my letter 6 months ago I was quite shocked by what I wrote and where I was.
-By this point I had worked at The Real Junk Food Project as a Cafe Manager and had also catered for big events, including a wedding.
-Furthermore, it was around this time that I was leaving Sheffield to start my new job in London as a Chef de Partie at a new vegan restaurant opening up in Chelsea – Wulf and Lamb.
+By this point, I had worked at The Real Junk Food Project as a Cafe Manager and had also catered for big events, including a wedding.
+Furthermore, it was around this time that I was leaving Sheffield to start my new vegan chef job in London as a Chef de Partie at a new vegan restaurant opening up in Chelsea – Wulf and Lamb.

 What I wrote in this letter was slightly different from where I was.
-I wanted to have my own business, or at least a plan for my own.
-Instead, I had decided it was better to learn the restaurant trade.
+I wanted to have my own business or at least a plan for my own.
+Instead, I decided it was better to learn the restaurant trade.
 When I was at Demuths I had gotten ahead of myself, thinking my own business venture could happen straight away, but I believe I have benefitted from learning the trade first.

 Now, another 6 months on, I am going through another significant change.
 I am in a new job, but working part-time, as I believe it is time to work on myself.
 I am going to begin small: with this blog and by starting my own supper clubs.
-My own vegan business is still a dream, but it’s now that bit closer.
+My own vegan business is still a dream, but it’s now a bit closer.
 I am not even sure what my business will be, as I have various interests in food: fine dining, development, food waste, etc. But whatever I end up doing, Demuths helped me to realise my goals and my abilities.
 I am exactly where I want to be and I am flourishing.

 I look forward to reflecting again in another year.
 I am tempted to use Demuths’ trick and to send myself a letter in 6 months with my current goals and ideas of where I want to be.
 It proves a useful tool in motivating yourself and finding out what it is you want.
 I don’t believe strictly specific goals are the way forward anymore, but I definitely know that they have set me on the right path.